Be sure to check the Drought Update page for current water restrictions.

 Since 1987 the water use in Santa Clara has dropped significantly while population within the city continues to rise.
 It is evident that conservation has become a way of life in the City of Santa Clara.
 The graph below shows how the City has conserved water despite the population increase.

 A major way the City continues to control water demand, while still following through with its conservation goals, is through its strong Award-Winning Recycled Water Program which is a direct offset to the potable water demand in the City.
 The City of Santa Clara is proud to have accepted the 2014 Recycled Water Retailer of the Year award from the WateReuse Association.

 Additionally, the City continues to promote recycled water through innovative projects within the City.
-For example, the Central Park Pond has been retrofitted to use recycled water instead of potable water in the 1.4 million gallon fountain.
-The scale of the City’s Recycled Water Program demonstrates its success, with recycled water becoming more than 15% of all water sales within the City.
+For example, the 1.4 million gallon Central Park Pond has been retrofitted to use recycled water instead of potable water.
+The scale of the City’s Recycled Water Program demonstrates its success, with recycled water accounting for 17% of all water sales within the City.
 In addition, 72% of the City’s municipal water use is met through recycled water.

 - Only wash full loads of laundry or dishes